tackman/yurikure/rule-src/rule-en.md

 Approach raises Favor level between approaching girl and approached girl.
 Approach action is declared with target (approached) girl.
 Raise Favor level by 1 to the pair.

-If approaching girl or approached girl is a part of coupled girls pair that is not a pair of approaching / approached girls, raise Discomfort level by 1 to pairs other than approaching / approached girls pair.
+If approaching / approached girl is a part of coupled girls, and approaching to a girl other than the coupled girl / approached by a girl other than the coupled girl, raise Discomfort level by 1 to the pair(s).

 Favor level and Discomfort level are counted separately.
-For example, when Discomfort level raises to a pair which has Favor level 4, Favor level will NOT be decrease to 3, but the pair will have BOTH Favor level 4 and Discomfort level 1.
+For example, when Discomfort level raises to a pair having Favor level 4, Favor level will NOT be decrease to 3, but the pair will have BOTH Favor level 4 and Discomfort level 1.

 Favor levels and Discomfort levels are expressed by Favor/Discomfort tokens bridged between girls.